 Mounds Park Academy is a college preparatory school that maintains a high standard of academic excellence.
-As space allows, the school will admit those students who show ability to master the curriculum, who demonstrate enthusiasm for learning, who can contribute to the student body with unique talents, and who support the mission of MPA.
+As space allows, the school will admit those students who are able to master the curriculum, who demonstrate enthusiasm for learning, who can contribute to the student body with unique talents, and who support the mission and values of MPA.
 Students, parents, and the school must have a mutuality of interests in the program and environment offered by the school.
-At the center of the decision-making process is always the best interests of the individual student and family.
+At the center of the decision-making process is always the best interest of the individual student and their family.
 To determine if the school is the right fit for the student and their family, the following materials are considered by the applicable admission committee when reviewing candidates for admission:

 A candidate's application is considered complete when all materials and required steps for admission have been submitted and met, as outlined on the Admission Process section of our website.

 We require supporting materials in order to assess an applicant's likely success at MPA.
-This evidence includes prior school records (including grades and standardized test scores), teacher recommendation forms, and a family conversation.
-Individually administered intelligence tests are not routinely required, though individual readiness assessments are administered by MPA for Lower School admission.
+This evidence includes prior school records (including grades and standardized test scores), confidential teacher recommendation forms, and a family conversation.
+Individually administered assessments may be requested by Admission when application materials are not consistent or thorough.
 In addition, writing samples are required for Middle and Upper School admission.

 Mounds Park Academy recognizes that intellectual ability alone does not necessarily determine academic success.
 Interest in MPA and its curriculum as well as motivation to attend may often be the determining factors of a student’s performance.
 Accordingly, the admission committee will consider recommendation forms and the student’s own statements as evidence of intellectual curiosity and enthusiasm for learning.